 We recommend the BONA floor cleaners and especially their trigger mops, STEAM MOPS CAN ONLY BE USED ON CERAMIC OR PORCELAIN TILED FLOORS!

 The clauses in the New Zealand building code that cover flooring are;

 D1 for stairs and access ways, commercial and domestic

 Domestic flooring should not be used in commercial situations and in some cases would breach the building code under the above clauses

-Manufacturers grade their flooring; commercial light or heavy and domestic light or heavy to make sure that domestic rated product isn't used in commercial sites by mistake
+Manufacturers grade their flooring; commercial light or heavy and domestic light or heavy to make sure that domestic rated product isn't used in commercial sites

 For a flooring to be usable in a domestic wet area it must be rated for wet areas by the manufacturer and comply with E3/AS1 of the building code.

 Commercial sites require flooring specific to the activity carried out by the business